psymmetry/make-docker-compose-terraform/README.md

 ## :mega: Usage

 _All `make` commands can be found within the `Makeile` if required to run certain functions individually.
 Below is an example of building a terraform plan, running compliance tests against that plan and then deploying to a "dev" AWS environment.
-The default value for `$ENVIRONMENT` is "dev" so this variable would need updating when deploying to other environments._
+The default value for `$ENVIRONMENT` is "dev" so this variable would need updating when deploying to other environments, for example: `make plan ENVIRONMENT="prod"`._

 * Run a step that performs a `terraform init` to the backend and `terraform plan` :
 ```makefile